 Campus living in either Moran House or Kelly House is the ideal way to make the most of our spectacular campus location.

 ICMS and Aspire Institute students who live on campus enjoy a fantastic lifestyle with all meals provided, wireless internet, 24 hour access to computer labs, as well as the luxury of being in close proximity to classes, and the world-famous Manly beach.
 Rooms are equipped with a desk, wardrobe, heating and wireless internet.
 All linen is provided and rooms are serviced once a week.
 Each floor is equipped with a kitchenette, common showers, toilets and ironing facilities.
 You will also receive residential support from the residential assistants, senior ICMS student leaders who live on campus.

 You will have the choice of a single, double, twin share bunk, triple or quad dormitory room, depending on your budget, residential preference and availability.
 Shared rooms are single sex but are allocated randomly for cultural experience.

 For students seeking independent self-catered accommodation off -campus there’s Claremount Beach House in the heart of Manly Village, or Wanganella House in the nearby suburb of Balgowlah.

 Student Representative Council (SRC)

 Social and Cultural Diversity

-The ICMS community prides itself on being more personal than larger universities.
+The ICMS community prides itself on being more personal than what students would experience if they attended a university with large classes and impersonal learning.
 We want you to succeed in your decision to continue studying after school – so we support you with an extensive range of support services.